 The main reason that I adore this cake so much is that I carved, decorated, and cut each of the leaves all by hand.
 The only guide or template that I used was a photograph.
 I was pretty content as I decorated this cake and extremely pleased that my pumpkin looked great in the class "pumpkin patch photo."
 However, the best feeling was when I took the cake to a party later that evening and people didn't think it was a cake.
 Some people thought that there was a REAL pumpkin on the table and a couple thought it was a decorative ceramic pumpkin!
 I have to admit, hearing all the conversation centered around the cake made me grin ear-to-ear.
 Not just because people were complimenting me, but because the cake seemed to make people excited & happy.
 That moment I reaffirmed that I LOVED seeing people get excited over food.
 Not only did I love making that cake; I loved that other people appreciated my passion and hard work that was put into it.

-{click here to see more the pictures.
+Be sure to {click here} to see more the pictures.
 By the way, if you haven't added us to your Facebook Pages, dont forget to click "Like".
 In just a couple weeks I'll begin my journey in The Netherlands.
+I'd love to connect with Flour Bloom fans and share my European experience!